-Preservation rhinoplasty is an ideal treatment option for patients who have a crooked nose or prominent dorsal hump.
+Preservation rhinoplasty is an ideal treatment option for patients with a crooked nose or prominent dorsal humps.
 Patients who have a wide or droopy tip may also be suitable.
 The technique is particularly effective for patients who are happy with the appearance of the nasal Dawson from the front but do not like how their nose looks from the side.
 The procedure is unsuitable for patients with an excessively white nasal bridge or significant asymmetry of the upper third of the nose.
 People who have had previous rhinoplasty surgery are unsuitable for the preservation rhinoplasty technique.

 Patients should be in a good state of overall health with no chronic medical conditions.
 They should have realistic expectations of what the procedure can achieve.
 Most patients considering this procedure want to improve their nose’s appearance without making it have the “operated on look”.
 They want to achieve natural-looking results.
-Here at Centre for Surgery, our surgeons utilise advanced preservation rhinoplasty techniques to make your nose appear in balance with the rest of your face.
+Here at Centre for Surgery, our surgeons utilise advanced preservation rhinoplasty techniques to make your nose appear balanced with the rest of your face.

 Preservation rhinoplasty procedure

 Your procedure will be performed at our state-of-the-art Baker Street clinic in Marylebone.
 A general anaesthetic is used to ensure your comfort during and after the procedure, and you will be able to go home later the same day once you have recovered from the effects of the anaesthetic.
-Preservation rhinoplasty takes between 2 to 3 hours to carry out, which is longer than traditional rhinoplasty surgery due to the extra care and precision required to preserve the soft tissue structural framework of the nose during the procedure.
+Preservation rhinoplasty takes 2 to 3 hours to carry out, which is longer than traditional rhinoplasty surgery due to the extra care and precision required to preserve the soft tissue structural framework of the nose during the procedure.

 One of the most common reasons patients come to see us is to reduce a prominent bony hump on the bridge of the nose.
-In traditional surgery, the hump is either surgically removed or shaved down, particularly if it is a smaller hump.
+In traditional surgery, the hump is surgically removed or shaved down, particularly if it is a smaller hump.
 In dorsal preservation, the surgeon meticulously removes small amounts of cartilage or bone from beneath the dorsal hump.
 This is combined with repositioning the upper or lower part of the septum to allow the nasal bridge to be reduced in height from below.
 This is in contrast to the traditional method of removing the bony hump on the nasal bridge from above.
-Using the preservation technique allows the surgeon to create a very smooth and natural-looking nasal bridge with a much lower risk of causing localised indentations or small bumps.
+The preservation technique allows the surgeon to create a very smooth and natural-looking nasal bridge with a much lower risk of causing localised indentations or small bumps.

 Preservation rhinoplasty can also be used for reshaping the nasal tip.
 Here the surgeon aims to preserve as much of the tip cartilage as possible and focus on reconstructing the internal nasal ligaments that attach the underlying cartilage to the skin.
 In many cases, the surgeon may not have to lift the nasal skin upwards.
 This helps to minimise bruising and swelling for a much quicker recovery.
-Our surgeons are skilled in using both the open approach and closed approach for preservation of the nasal tip.
+Our surgeons are skilled in using both the open approach and closed approach for the preservation of the nasal tip.